Gaëtan Wittebolle.

 Executing the plan

-Once the plan is validated (whether in a file or in the chat), a single sentence is enough:
+Once the plan is validated (file or chat), a single sentence is enough:

 "Execute the plan in docs/plans/2026-03-01-streak-plan.md"